DDHarry/Ada_Quick_guide_and_Training/04_Ada_Tips/README.md

-# Some tips about Ada or Functional Programming
+# Some tips about Ada

 Test